1. What is AirPlay?

 If you have a multiple VLAN setup, getting AirPlay to work across all of them requires some extra administration.
 Required steps vary depending on the network equipment vendor, but some basic guidelines can be found in this article.

 Media playback/casting is supported via AirPlay, with the exception of content protected by digital rights management (e.g. Netflix).

 When streaming audio-only, the Airtame-equipped display will show a black screen.

-Once casting has started, it’s not possible to adjust the volume.
+Once the casting has started, it’s not possible to adjust the volume.

 Streaming via AirPlay is supported at 30fps, but this depends on the bandwidth available on your network.
 When casting video content, the video timecode progress bar might not be reflected.

 If a presenter quits the YouTube app while casting, they will need to go back into the YouTube app to stop the casting, or they will need to disconnect and reconnect via AirPlay.
 YouTube connectivity might also be interrupted when streaming a video that contains commercials.
 There is no current solution for this behavior.
 When skipping through videos, the connection might be interrupted by a long buffering time.
 If the stream is stuck on buffering, try to stop and restart casting.

 Due to different audio sampling sizes used in different Youtube videos, the stream might disconnect.
 This happens more often when in Fullscreen mode.
 Disconnecting and restarting the video can resolve this.